Why You Must Stop Apologising For Selling Stuff

 Or “Some brief self-promotion – my new collection is available.
 Normal service now resumed.”

-Or “Shameless self-promotion ahoy!
+Or “Shameless self-promotion!
 Shipping is free till Friday.

 Whether you use those three specific words or not, saying sorry for selling your work in any way is accepting the idea that having things to sell is shameful.
 And that selling is dirty, sleazy, wrong, pushy, manipulative, painful and icky.
 Not something that a nice, creative person like you should get involved in.